physiopy/peakdet/README.md

 Cloning the repo from GitHub and running the usual `python setup.py install` should work.

 ## Usage
 A not-so-short, somewhat-illustrative use case.
-Similar functionality can be found for ECG (electrocardiogram) and RESP (respiration) data; simply replace peakdet.PPG below with the appropriate acronym (i.e., peakdet.ECG, peakdet.RESP).
+Similar functionality can be found for ECG (electrocardiogram) and RESP (respiration) data; simply replace `peakdet.PPG` below with the appropriate acronym (i.e., `peakdet.ECG`, `peakdet.RESP`).

 ```python
 >>> import peakdet